TBR - Connecting your learners

-This is the first of 5 short articles about some of my favourite things to do using ‘Training from the BACK of the room’ techniques.
+This is the first of several short articles about some of my favorite things to do using ‘Training from the BACK of the room’ techniques.

 I remember walking in on the first day of my in-person TBR course ran by the amazing Sharon Bowman.
 Little did I know I was walking into a room of so many ‘Famous’ Agile people....

 The first thing I remember was the message projected on the wall like this one...

 The course itself hadn’t started, but you know...
 I sat with a few different people, and we talked about training.
 It was amazing.
 Not everyone had turned up yet, and yet the training had started without Sharon teaching us anything.
 This was my first experience of an activity called a ‘Fast Pass’.